 They’ve defined clear guidelines in terms of when they use Mendix, and they’ve also established a governance board that looks at application components and whether they should be shared in the organization’s private app store to facilitate reuse.

-Based on their approach, they’re now able to deliver an application a week, with a vision to deliver as many as 200 applications by 2017-2018.
+Based on their approach, they’re now able to deliver an application a week, with a vision to deliver as many as 200 applications by the end of 2018.
 And thanks to our Roadmap and guidance, they’re successfully addressing topics like DevOps, QA and continuous integration as they go.

 It’s All About Timing